Senior Policy and Project Officer

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance in recruiting talent aligned to these values in the pursuit of research excellence.
-We are looking for a Senior Policy and Project Officer who possesses:
+As such, we see the importance of recruiting talent aligned to these values and are looking for a Senior Policy and Project Officer who can demonstrate:

 We are undergoing significant transformative change which brings opportunity for innovation, progressive thinking, breaking with convention, challenging the status quo, and improving the world around us.